 Finally, you should also check your air filters (a task that’s vital for fuel efficiency).

-It’s estimated that as many as 1 million cars have illegal or dangerous tyres (Sunday Express) and beyond safety, there’s another good reason to check your tyres – in the case of an accident, your insurer may not pay out if your vehicle is found to have tyres with an illegal tread level, or where the tyres in place are the wrong size, speed rating, load rating or fit (Tyre Shopper).
+It’s estimated that as many as 1 million cars have illegal or dangerous tyres (Sunday Express).
+Another good reason to check your tyres is that in the case of an accident your insurer may not pay out if your vehicle is found to have tyres with an illegal tread level or where the tyres are of the wrong size, speed rating, load rating or fit (Tyre Shopper).

-It may have been a while since you last switched on your air con, and you may find that you’re hit with an unpleasant smell as soon as you come to rely on it.
+It may have been a while since you last switched on your air conditioning, and you may find that you’re hit with an unpleasant smell as soon as you do.
 This happens due to a collection of bacteria or mould within the system, and will require a professional clean.